Money Scams, Tricks and Frauds

 Third Party Tuition Payer Scam

-This is a scam that affects mainly students from the Chinese community, however it has also impacted other students.
+This is a scam that affects mainly students from the Chinese and Indian community, however it has also impacted other students.
 Students are targeted by fraudsters who offer to go online and pay your tuition fees at a discounted exchange rate, sometimes up to 20%.

 You will be asked to pay money to the fraudster, who will then pay the University.
 Sometimes the fraudster even pays the University before you pay them, they then show you the email receipt to prove its paid.
 This is a method used to lure you into the scam by giving you confidence that the fee is paid.